okami101/vuetify-admin/packages/docs/guide/components/buttons.md

 # Buttons

-You will find here all buttons components reference used inside VtecAdmintest.
+You will find here all buttons components reference used inside VtecAdmin.

 ## Action